 By late June 2016, we served subpoenas and deposition notices on Citizens, Bank of America, Hartford, Homeowner’s Choice, Orchid Underwriters, and Universal Property and Casualty.
 All the depositions were set for July 6, 2016.
 Almost immediately after the subpoenas were served, we started receiving calls from attorneys on behalf of those entities.
 They wanted to know what the depositions and case were about.
 We explained and offered to cancel the depositions upon receipt of self-authenticating business record certifications containing the requested records.

 In all, we acquired approximately 2,200 pages of evidence.
 And most importantly, these proved what our client had been saying all along!
-He had adequate coverage.
-He made payments for three years after the alleged default date.
-And, he only stopped making payments because he reached a breaking point after over a year’s worth of timely payments were rejected.
+He had adequate coverage and he made payments for three years after the alleged default date.
+He only stopped making payments because he reached a breaking point after over a year’s worth of timely payments were rejected.
 What reasonable person keeps sending money to a bank that sends the money back, and keeps trying to foreclose based on a lie anyway?

 We have numerous letters from Bank of America and Bayview showing that those entities were rejecting payments.
 Some checks were cashed and sent back via their own check.
 Other times, they’d just mail our client’s checks back.